Staying Healthy

 2 to 4 Years

 Once your child has outgrown the size limits for car seats in the rear-facing position, a forward-facing seat secured in the back seat is the safest option.
-Never use a seat that is built just for rear-facing in a forward-facing position.
+Never use a car seat in a forward-facing position that is designed only for a rear-facing position.

 If you have a convertible car seat, follow the manufacturer's instructions to safely convert the seat from rear- to forward-facing.
 Children should stay in a forward-facing car seat with a harness until they reach the height and weight limits of the seat, which typically occurs around 4 years of age.